AnnaKohlbecker/RechtChecker/README.md

    - If the question is not cached, the Manager Agent determines which database to query and delegates the task to the corresponding agent.
 3. The database-specific agent retrieves the necessary information, returning it to the Manager Agent, which then responds to the user.

+### Agents

+**_Manager Agent_**:

+- Categorizes questions and assigns them to agents.
+- No data storage.

+**_Redis Agent_**:

+- Provides cached responses.
+- In-Memory DB: Stores key-value pairs (questions-responses) in Cache.

+**_MinIO Agent_**:

+- Retrieves PDFs of articles.
+- Object-Oriented DB: Stores PDFs as objects in object storage.

+**_MongoDB Agent_**:

+- Summarizes and explains articles.
+- Document DB: Stores data structured by articles as a JSON file.

+**_Neo4J Agent_**:

+- Handles article relationships.
+- Graph DB: Stores data as nodes and relationships in a graph.

+**_Postgres Agent_**:

+- Answers general legal questions.
+- Vector DB: Stores data chunks (articles) as vector embeddings.

 ### Workflow

-1. **Manager Agent → Redis Agent → Manager Agent**
+1. Manager Agent → Redis Agent → Manager Agent
-2. **Manager Agent → MinIO Agent / MongoDB Agent / Neo4J Agent / Postgres Agent → Manager Agent**
+2. Manager Agent → MinIO Agent / MongoDB Agent / Neo4J Agent / Postgres Agent → Manager Agent

 ## Data Sources